 On average, mugs sell for $10.
 But that’s at a 100 percent markup.
 In other words, they’re only making $5 after they account for purchasing the inventory and printing the designs.
 Then if you take away the $3 CAC, they’re really only bringing in $2 net per mug.

 Sure, they’re profitable, but they’re going through a lot of effort to generate $2 in revenue.
-Before calculating CAC, they probably thought they were doing better than they actually are.
+Before calculating Customer Acquisition Cost, or CAC, they probably thought they were doing better than they actually are.
 But now that they understand the total cost, they can begin looking for opportunities to improve the bottom line.

 The first thing the Acme Coffee Mug Company should do is look for ways to increase the average transaction size for customers.
 See, the CAC remains the same regardless of whether the customer purchases one mug or a dozen mugs.
 So if they can get people to spend more (either up front or over time), it automatically increases their profitability.

-Technically speaking, calculating CAC does nothing for you.
+Technically speaking, calculate Customer Acquisition Cost or CAC does nothing for you.
 It’s simply a measurement.
 The biggest thing is what you do with it.
 And once you understand CAC, the mission becomes clear: Get it lower.

 Sometimes it’s helpful to understand what other businesses within your space are doing.
 And while we don’t recommend accepting these figures as gospel truth, here are some very basic CAC averages by industry:

-This gives you an idea of how variable CAC can be from one business to the next.
+This gives you an idea of how variable Customer Acquisition Cost or CAC can be from one business to the next.
 Perspective is everything – don’t lose sight of what industry you’re in and what the CLV is.

-Whether you already have a fairly healthy CAC, or you’re losing money, it’s always wise to consider ways to improve this metric.
+Whether you already have a fairly healthy Customer Acquisition Cost, or CAC, or you’re losing money, it’s always wise to consider ways to improve this metric.
 Here are a few specific ways you can lower your customer acquisition cost and increase profitability:

-When you think about it, 99.9 percent of your customer acquisition cost is spent getting a customer to your product/service landing page.
+When you think about it, 99.9 percent of your customer acquisition costs is spent getting a customer to your product/service landing page.
 At this point, you’re on the one-yard line – you just have to push the nose of the football into the end zone.
-If you have a high bounce rate on your sales page, it’s absolutely tanking your CAC.
+If you have a high bounce rate on your sales page, it’s absolutely tanking your Customer Acquisition Cost, or CAC.
 The smartest thing you can do is increase sales page conversion rate.

 Optimizing a sales page conversion rate is all about measuring the number, observing behavior, and making smart tweaks that reduce friction while increasing perceived value.
 Here are a few suggestions: